 So, you found a place to buy marijuana seeds online and you took the plunge and ordered.
 Good for you!
 Now you eagerly run to the mailbox each day, heart all a-flutter, waiting for those magical seeds to arrive, and then suddenly — wonder of wonders — they’re here!
 It’s an exciting moment.
 But let’s say for one reason or another you can’t plant right away.
 Maybe you still need to set up your grow space.
 Maybe you’re planning ahead for when your current crop is harvested.
 Or who knows—maybe your Aunt Lulu is visiting and she thinks marijuana is the devil and you don’t want to alarm her.
 Never fear, intrepid grower: Your seeds should be ready to sprout whenever you’re ready for them—as long as you stick to a few simple storage tips.

 Planting your seeds as soon as possible will only improve your odds of successful germination, but that doesn’t mean you can’t keep them viable for a long time—up to five years, and possibly longer.
 Some people report seeds remaining viable for more than a decade!
-Before contemplating your seed storage options, you’ll want to consider how long you plan to be putting them away for.
+Before contemplating your seed storage options, you’ll want to consider how long you plan to be putting them away.
 This will help you optimize your storage choice and make it easier to stick with it.
-Cannabis seeds don’t take kindly to much variation in temperature, so it’s best to be decisive and leave them alone until planting time.
+Cannabis seeds don’t take kindly to many variations in temperature, so it’s best to be decisive and leave them alone until planting time.

 The fundamental rule to follow is this: Seeds should be kept somewhere cool, dark, and dry.
 The ideal temperature is around 40 degrees Fahrenheit (or 5 degrees Celsius), and the ideal humidity is around 9%.
 You don’t want them getting too warm or too moist, lest they begin sprouting prematurely.
 If you’re just putting them away for a few weeks, a dark drawer or cabinet should be fine, provided the room doesn’t get too warm.
 (Let’s all take a moment to be thankful for the wonder of air conditioning.)
 If, however, you need to keep your seeds healthy longer-term, most experts recommend the refrigerator.
 You can empty out one of those produce drawers and create a seed repository—especially if it’s one that lets you dial the humidity down.
 It’ll keep them at the most consistent temperature, and protect them from excess moisture.

 High and Dry